devrelm/frame-throttle/README.md

 ### Fallback to `setTimeout`

-There is a slight difference in how `frame-throttle` works that depends on whether or not `requestAnimationFrame` exists.
+There are some slight differences in how `frame-throttle` behaves, depending on whether or not `window.requestAnimationFrame` exists.

 If `requestAnimationFrame` exists, then the callback will be called during the animation-frame callback section of the browser's next [browsing context event loop].